erSubhashThapa/100daysofcode/r1-log.md

 **Link To Work:** [Continued Clock](https://github.com/dangerousdashie/JavaScript30/blob/c192da7e4ca4874b7ee226c453d34bef11828e25/02%20-%20JS%20and%20CSS%20Clock/index-dashie.html)

 ### R1D33 - 2/2/19
 It took me a while to figure out the bug in my lynda tutorial challenge for Javascript functions.
-The reason it said innerHTML is not a function, is because it isn't.
+The reason it said innerHTML is not a function is because it isn't.
 It's a property!
 Duh!
-I was tryung to use it like a function.
+I was trying to use it like a function.

   What I was doing: